MileHacker Logo

 Health & Safety Considerations

 • Vaccinations: No vaccinations are legally required for entry into China for most travelers.
 Ensure routine vaccinations (MMR, DPT, Polio) are up to date.
 Hepatitis A and Typhoid are commonly recommended.
-Speak with a travel medicine specialist 4-6 weeks before your trip.
+Consult a travel doctor 4-6 weeks before your trip.

 • Food & Water: Drink only bottled or boiled water.
 Stick to bottled water.
 Eat well-cooked food; choose busy restaurants.